mkalog22/2cont_n_NodeRED/README.md

-This repository contains a project that uses Docker to run a Flask app and Node-RED with MongoDB.
+This is a project that uses Docker to run a Flask app and Node-RED with MongoDB.

-This project demonstrates a multi-container application using Docker, which includes a Flask application, MongoDB database, and Node-RED.
-We created three containers in total:
+It is a multi-container application using Docker, which includes a Flask application, MongoDB database, and Node-RED.

+Three containers were created in total:

 1. MongoDB: A NoSQL database container to store data.